dongxuli-concord-design/dongxuli-concord-design/XcGmPk/README.md

 * Debug (If the Build/debug folder is available and binary is built with debug flag.)
     * (We can attach a nw.js (render) process.
 We can attach process using CLion or XCode.
     * We can use node command line and debug the node process instead of using nw.js.

+N.B.:

+If there is `Undefined variable standalone_static_library` error, please try to follow the steps in `https://github.com/nwjs/nw-gyp/issues/155` to fix the error.

+Specifically, you need to modify `/usr/local/lib/node_modules/nw-gyp/lib/configure.js`.

 # Linux